FeepingCreature/feepingcreature.github.com/oop.md

 Why?
 Interfaces are always implemented in objects; thus, one function may be required to satisfy both interface requirements and superclass requirements.
-Since that function _needs_ to take an object reference to correctly satisfy the superclass requirement, calling it with interface references in the interface would require generating a stub function to convert interface reference to object reference, violating rule 3.
+Since that function _needs_ to take an object reference to correctly satisfy the superclass requirement, calling it with interface references in the interface would require generating a stub function to convert interface reference to object reference, violating the "no-stubs" rule.
 So: any function call, class or interface, will always take an object reference.

 To extend the strong LSP to interfaces, we will also require that **all interface references _are-a_ reference to their first parent interface**, just like objects _are-a_ reference to their superclass.
 This will help us minimize wasted space later.

-To fulfill these constraints, we need some way to get from an interface reference to the object reference (Strong LSP: all object references to the same object are the same pointer).
+To fulfill these constraints, we need some way to get from an interface reference to the object reference ( **Strong LSP**: all object references to the same object are the same pointer).
 This is how we achieve this: when inheriting a class from an interface, we

 * put the interface's vtable after the class's vtable